Anand-kumar-63/Node-project/readme.md

 - we have to send the response back

 # multiple route handlers
-- [.use] is a request handler it can handle any find of rq be it >>get ,post ,patch ,put ,delete
+- [.use] is a request handler it can handle any kind of rq be it >>get ,post ,patch ,put ,delete
 - one argument is route and second one is a route handler >> route handler have three params (request , respose , next)>>next for other route handlers
 - you can have multiple route handlers in a req handler >> you can have as many route handlers as you want..
 - to access those multiplel route handlers there is a [next()] method given by express